Find out which countries are welcoming US tourists back - KRDO

 Botswana

 UPDATE: US citizens can enter this safari favorite with a negative Covid-19 PCR test result taken no more than 72 hours before departure.
 If you fail to provide test results or show coronavirus symptoms, you will have to quarantine for 14 days at your own expense.
 Another test will be given on the 10th day.
-The US Embassy says Botswana has limited testing capacity.
+The US Embassy says test results are not readily available within 72 hours.
 For details, check here.

 Brazil

-Note: UPDATE: This British territory in the Caribbean is accepting US visitors.
-You must be preapproved; click here to start the process and read up on extensive Covid-19 testing requirements, including the specific type of test you must get, as well as mandatory quarantine and insurance.
-The US Embassy warns test results might take longer than 72 hours to receive.
-UPDATE: US travelers 12 and older to Antigua and Barbuda arriving by air must present a negative Covid-19-RT-PCR (real time polymerase chain reaction) test result, using a nasopharyngeal or oropharyngeal swab.
-It must be taken within seven days of the flight, according to the country’s tourism website.